First Aid Tips for Your Pet Bird

 This list is by no means complete, but this document discusses the most common accidents/chronic disease and information you can refer to in the case of an accident.

-Any respiratory problem should be considered an emergency and the bird should be taken to the vet immediately.
-Until you get the bird to the vet, keep it warm and use a vaporizer near the cage so the bird can ingest ward, moist air.
+Any respiratory problem should be considered an emergency, and the bird should be taken to the vet immediately.
+Until you get the bird to the vet, keep it warm and use a vaporizer near the cage, so the bird can ingest ward, moist air.
 Do not wait overnight.
-An avian veterinarian will know this is an emergency and would never ask you to come the next day.
+An avian veterinarian will know this is an emergency and will never ask you to come the next day.
 If you notice acute respiratory problems at night or on the weekend and your vet isn’t open, you need to get to an emergency vet service immediately.

 Clean the skin over the swelling with a disinfectant on a cotton ball.
 Take small scissors or a needle and make a tiny hole in the skin.
 This allows the air to escape.
 This may need to be done several times before the air is released.
 It has been shown that air sacs normally repair themselves within two weeks.
 However, if you see no improvement within a day or two, your avian veterinarian should see the bird.
 It is probably a good idea to have the bird seen anyway.